Cold Case: The Lost MNIST Digits: Recreating MNIST

 Although our first reconstructed dataset, dubbed QMNISTv1, behaves very much like MNIST in machine learning experiments, its digit images could not be reliably matched to the actual MNIST digits.
 In fact, because many digits have similar shapes, we must rely on subtler details such as the anti-aliasing pixel patterns.
 It was however possible to identify a few matches.
 For instance we found that the lightest zero in the QMNIST training set matches the lightest zero in the MNIST training set.
 We were able to reproduce their antialiasing patterns by fine-tuning the initial centering and resampling algorithms, leading to QMNISTv2.

 We then found that the smallest $L_2$ distance between MNIST digits and jittered QMNIST digits was a reliable match indicator.
 Running the Hungarian assignment algorithm on the two training sets gave good matches for most digits.
 A careful inspection of the worst matches allowed us to further tune the cropping algorithms, and to discover, for instance, that the extra zero in the reconstructed training set was in fact a duplicate digit that the MNIST creators had identified and removed.
 The ability to obtain reliable matches allowed us to iterate much faster and explore more aspects the image processing algorithm space, leading to QMNISTv3, v4, and v5.
+Note that all this tuning was achieved by matching training set images only.

 This seemingly pointless quest for an exact reconstruction was surprisingly addictive.
 Supposedly urgent tasks could be indefinitely delayed with this important procrastination pretext.
 Since all good things must come to an end, we eventually had to freeze one of these datasets and call it QMNIST.